redmix-run/redmix/docs/docs/contributing-walkthrough.md

 #### Redwood “Project”

 We refer to the codebase of a Redwood application as a Project.
-This is what you install when you run `yarn create redwood-app <path-to-directory>`.
-It’s the thing you are building with Redwood.
+This is what you install when you run `yarn create redmix-app <path-to-directory>`.
+It’s the thing you are building with Redmix.

 Lastly, you’ll find the template used to create a new project (when you run create redwood-app) here in GitHub: [redmix-run/redmix/packages/create-redmix-app/template/](https://github.com/redmix-run/redmix/tree/main/packages/create-redmix-app/template)